vubiostat/redcapAPI/README.md

 These two calls will handle most analysis requests.
 To truly understand all these changes see: `vignette("redcapAPI-best-practices")`.

-### 2.7.0+
+### Version 2.7.0+

-2.7.0 includes `exportRecordsTyped` which is a major move forward for the package.
+2.7.0 introduced `exportRecordsTyped` which is a major move forward for the package.
 It replaces `exportRecords` with a far more stable and dependable call.
-It includes retries with exponential backoff through the connection object.
+It includes retries with exponential back off through the connection object.
 It has inversion of control over casting, and has a useful validation report attached when things fail.
 It is worth the time to convert calls to `exportRecords` to `exportRecordsTyped` and begin using this new routine.
 It is planned that in the next year `exportRecords` will be removed from the package.

 ## Community Guidelines